Protecting your baby but giving you the answer you need

 Highlighted in BOLD are the tests we can offer you at this is my.
 Click onto the test to find out more about it.

 At this is my we realise that everyone is an individual and as such should we offer you a number of NIPT screening options, those available through this is my ltd are high-lighted above in bold letters.
 We are happy for you to call us to discuss your options.

 At this is my we want to be able to offer NIPT screening at an affordable price so more pregnant women have access to this NEW screening test.

 Once you have decided which test is best for you we offer you the following options for your NIPT screen:

-Blood Sample Only taken at a this is my: Centre: Simply book an appointment at your chosen this is my: location and we will have trained staff to take the sample and help you complete the consent / order form.
-Price from £340
+Blood Sample Only taken at a this is my: Baby Centre: Simply book an appointment at your chosen this is my: location and we will have trained staff to take the sample and help you complete the consent / order form.

-Blood Sample and Ultrasound Scan: Book you NIPT screen and ultrasound scan at one of this is my: locations and have a scan to confirm pregnancy, gestational age and if over 11+ weeks gestation appropriate first or second trimester fetal anatomy check including, Nuchal measurement, nose bone determination and ductus venosus blood flow for complete reassurance.
-Price from £395
+Blood Sample and Ultrasound Scan: Book your NIPT screen and ultrasound scan at one of this is my: locations and have a scan to confirm pregnancy, gestational age and if over 11+ weeks gestation appropriate first or second trimester fetal anatomy check including, Nuchal measurement, nose bone determination and ductus venosus blood flow for complete reassurance.

 All NIPT screens need an ultrasound scan to confirm a viable pregnancy and the gestational age of your pregnancy.
 A simple venous maternal blood sample is taken.